Mohd-HaiderHusain3557/Virtual-Private-Cloud-AWS-Setup-EC2-Connectivity/README.md

 5. Choose your VPC (e.g., `vpc01`)
 6. Click **Attach internet gateway**

-> 🌐 This links your VPC to the internet—essential for enabling public access to EC2 instances in public subnets.
+> This links your VPC to the internet—essential for enabling public access to EC2 instances in public subnets.
 ---
-Step 10: Test Internet Connectivity
-On the EC2 terminal, run: